 Just adjacent to it, Golden Beach (Chrissi Akti) is an ideal spot to be if you prefer calm waters.
 Protected from the strong north wind by a pine forest, its clean shore, and soft sand will reward even the most demanding visitor.

 The situation in Rethymno is not too different.
-Actually, it is even better.
+It is even better.
 Whereas you have to walk for quite some time to reach Chrissi Akti in Chania, Rethymno’s beach is literally around the corner.

 The Old Town